^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Each eye moves (is rotated) by six muscles: four straight and two oblique.
-Disturbances in eye movements can be caused by injuries at different levels: the hemisphere, the stem, at the level of the cranial nerves and, finally, the muscles.
-Symptoms of eye movement disorders depend on the localization, size, severity and nature of the lesion.
+Each eye is moved (rotated) by six muscles: four rectus and two oblique.
+Eye movement disorders can be caused by damage at different levels: hemisphere, brainstem, cranial nerves and, finally, muscles.
+Symptoms of eye movement disorders depend on the location, size, severity and nature of the damage.

 Causes of ophthalmoplegia (ophthalmoparesis)